Iran, U.S. line up technical options as push for deal intensifies

 The official offered no details on the options under discussion.
 But negotiators say they are looking at a maximum number of enrichment centrifuges Iran could retain, the size of its future uranium stockpiles and other limitations Tehran would be subject to for at least 10 years.

-The head of Iran's Atomic Energy Organisation, Ali Akbar Salehi, was more upbeat after meetings with U.S. Energy Secretary Earnest Moniz in the Swiss city of Lausanne, where negotiations are taking place.
+The head of Iran's Atomic Energy Organization, Ali Akbar Salehi, was more upbeat after meetings with U.S. Energy Secretary Earnest Moniz in the Swiss city of Lausanne, where negotiations are taking place.

 "We have made progress on technical issues," Salehi told reporters.
 "One or two issues remain and need to be discussed."